FriendsAtDawn/valley/content/en/de-otros-lados/infeccion.md

 I took these emergency steps

-- Disable WebRtc: you can do this with an extension that is available for a number of browsers and in a number of flavours.
+- Disable WebRTC: you can do this with an extension that is available for a number of browsers and in a number of flavours.

 - Do not allow any ```pdf``` files to be displayed in the browser.

 - Keep the local database out of reach of the internet -- if possible; the internet is everywhere.

-I have had infected pdfs for printing and scanning.
+I have had infected ```pdfs`` for printing and scanning.
 It's the only thing I can do, although I know it's a long shot.

 I can't do what some sites recommend: